PixelPathos/pixelpathos.github.io/crystal-reborn-manual.markdown

 Not all complications are available in all areas.
 Not all complications are supported on a given device.
 If a given complication is not supported, the icon will be shown in grey without a value.

 ### Complications
 The following is a list of all complications supported by Crystal Reborn.
-Icons will take on theme colour if **Colourful Icons** setting is turned off.
+Icons will take on the theme colour if the [Colourful Icons](#colourful-icons) setting is turned off.

 | Icon | Name | Side Meter | Data Field | Indicator | Notes |
 | :--: | :--- | :--------: | :--------: | :-------: | :---- |